WheteThunger/DroneStorage/README.md

 - `dronestorage.viewitems` -- Allows viewing the stash contents.
 - `dronestorage.dropitems` -- Allows dropping the stash contents at the drone position.
+- `dronestorage.togglelock` -- Allows locking and unlocking the stash, if it has an attached lock.

 Note: The drone controller is prevented from remotely moving items into or out of the stash container.